 Crohn’s disease is an inflammatory disease of the gastrointestinal system with significant unmet needs.
 The inflammation caused by Crohn's disease can lead to abdominal pain, severe diarrhea, rectal bleeding, weight loss, malnutrition, fever and other symptoms, the range and severity of which vary.
 Current therapies target symptomatic relief, are widely considered to be of limited efficacy in the long term, and are associated with numerous side effects.

 The development of RHB-104 is based on increasing evidence supporting the hypothesis that Crohn’s disease is caused by the Mycobacterium avium subspecies paratuberculosis (MAP) infection in susceptible patients rather than being an autoimmune disease.

 RedHill is currently conducting a Phase III clinical study in the U.S., Canada, Europe, Israel, Australia and New Zealand.
 The study is designed to evaluate the safety and efficacy of fixed-dose RHB-104 in patients with moderately to severely active Crohn's disease (the MAP US study).

 A first DSMB safety-focused meeting recommended unanimously that the study continue as planned (Dec.
 2016).
-A second independent DSMB meeting is expected in the second quarter of 2017, when half of the 410 patients expected to be enrolled in the study will have completed 26 weeks of study participation; This independent DSMB review will include safety and interim efficacy analysis, with evaluation of an early stop for success under pre-specified efficacy criteria.
+A second independent DSMB meeting is expected in mid-2017, when half of the 410 patients expected to be enrolled in the study will have completed 26 weeks of study participation; This independent DSMB review will include safety and interim efficacy analysis, with evaluation of an early stop for success under pre-specified efficacy criteria.
 The primary endpoint for the study is remission at week 26 of treatment.

 The MAP US study is registered on www.ClinicalTrials.gov, a web-based service by the U.S. National Institute of Health which provides public access to information on publicly and privately supported clinical studies.